Muir Church of Christ

-Muir Church of Christ, also known as the First Christian Church of Muir, is a historic church located at 138 Garden Street in Muir, Michigan.
+Muir Church of Christ, also known as the First Christian Church of Muir, is a historic church located at 138 Garden Street in Muir, Michigan, United States.
 It was built in 1861 and added to the National Register of Historic Places in 1983.

 History

 The Muir Church of Christ was organized in Lyons, Michigan in 1856 with 25 members as a member of the Disciples of Christ denomination.
 The Reverend Isaac Errett was the first pastor.
 Meetings were first held in Lyons, but quickly moved to the Muir schoolhouse.
 By 1858 the congregation had grown to 148 members.
 In 1861, this church was constructed at a cost of $3,215.06.

 The Muir church was the mother church for the Disciples of Christ denomination In the Grand River Valley, and is one of Michigan's oldest Disciples of Christ congregations.
 Isaac Errett, the founding pastor, remained with the church until 1866, although he was absent much of the time, helping found another church in Detroit and administering to troops in the Civil War.
 Errett was great friends with James A. Garfield, who visited the Muir church in 1861.